dimitri-nicolo/calico/threat/anomaly-detection/job-descriptions.md

 ### flows log anomaly
 **Job ID**: `generic_flows`

-The job looks for the most of the numeric fields in the `flows` log.
+The job looks for several numeric fields in the `flows` log.
-It looks for the excessive values of the fields.
+It detects the excessive values of the fields.
-This could indicate a denial of service attack, data exfiltrating, or other attacks.
+This anomaly could indicate a denial of service attack, data exfiltrating, or other attacks.

 ### DNS log anomaly
 **Job ID**: `generic_dns`

-The job looks for the most of the numeric fields in the `DNS` log.
+The job looks for several numeric fields in the `DNS` log.
-It looks for the excessive values of the fields.
+It detects the excessive values of the fields.
-This could indicate a denial of service attack, data exfiltrating, or other attacks.
+This anomaly could indicate a denial of service attack, data exfiltrating, or other attacks.

 ### L7 log anomaly
 **Job ID**: `generic_l7`

-The job looks for the most of the numeric fields in the `L7` log.
+The job looks for several numeric fields in the `L7` log.
-It looks for the excessive values of the fields.
+It detects the excessive values of the fields.
-This could indicate a denial of service attack, data exfiltrating, or other attacks.
+This anomaly could indicate a denial of service attack, data exfiltrating, or other attacks.

 [Domain Generation Algorithms (DGA)]: https://en.wikipedia.org/wiki/Domain_generation_algorithm